ysabri/GitDrive/docs/index.rst

         project.

         The first is a getter of commits.
-Given a revision range (a git defined concept), and a limit the command will return an array of the commits that fall within the range.
+Given a revision range (a git defined concept), and a limit, the command will return an array of the commits that fall within the range.

         The second gets the changed files per commit.
 Given a commitish, the command will return an array the files that were changed by the commit.